RTMecha/BetterLegacy/snapshots.md

 - Moved Editor Level code to its own manager.
 - Added Apply Game Settings In Preview Mode to Config Manager > Editor > General.
 - Improved Marker looping usability by adding start & end flags to the Timeline Marker and added "Clear Marker Loop" to the Marker Context Menu.
+- Added Snap to BPM context menu for Prefab Creator offset.

 ### Internal
 - Created a custom enum system.
 (Only visual difference is the Resolution dropdown now displays the resolution name without the 'p')